datavis-tech/reactive-model/README.md

  * digests are synchronous (avoiding poor performance and inconsistent system state)
  * processing of changes is delayed until the next animation frame, so updates are synchronized with rendering

-The state-related functions (addPublicProperty, state) were informed by work on the [Chiasm project](https://github.com/chiasm-propect/chiasm/).
+The configuration-related functions (addPublicProperty, configuration) were informed by work on the [Chiasm project](https://github.com/chiasm-propect/chiasm/).
 Chiasm manages synchronization of interactive visualizations with a dynamic application state configuration.
 In order to achieve predictable behavior, Chiasm introduces the notion of "public properties" and the requirement that they have default values.
 This is essential to achieve the goal of reversability for every action resulting from configuration changes (required to support undo/redo and history navigation, one of the goals of the Chiasm project).

 Moving the publicProperty and serialization/deserialization semantics into the model abstraction seemed like a logical move.
 This will simplify the implementation of an engine like Chiasm, and will provide consistent serialization behavior for any users of reactive-model.